humdrum-tools/humdrum-documentation/tool/key/index.md

 Estimated key: C major (r=0.7917) confidence: 5.7%

-The **-a** option causes the tonic major and minor correlations to be printed for each pitch-class.
+The <span class="option">a</span> option causes the tonic major and minor correlations to be printed for each pitch-class.
 Good key matches have a high positive correlation; the maximum value is 1.0.